compie-technologies/node-ioc/README.md

 An IoC container uses a class constructor to identify and inject its dependencies.

-Nodej-ioc allows JavaScript developers to write code that adheres to the SOLID principles.
+Nodejs-ioc allows JavaScript developers to write code that adheres to the SOLID principles.

 ## Installation